rajveer-gill/RepRight/SETUP_GUIDE.md

 ### Camera not working

-- Go to iPhone Settings > FitForm AI
+- Go to iPhone Settings > RepRight
 - Enable Camera and Photo Library permissions
 - Restart the app